 Some toys have sentimental attachments and some are expensive.
 And even though no one really plays with many of them, they’re hard to let go of.
 Toys come in the house through birthdays, holidays, and by hand me downs.
 When you allow a toy to come into your home, you have the best of intentions.
 However, sometimes those intentions get out of control.
 One big question is how many toys should a child have?

 I sometimes fantasize about having just two or three toys per child and always having a clean house, but that’s not reality, and it’s fair to my kids either.
-Instead, we live in our home and enjoy it — and do a toy purge a few times a year and I get them involved as much as possible.
+Instead, we live in our home and enjoy it and do a toy purge a few times a year and I get them involved as much as possible.
 I have to say that I know toys are important.

-Actually, PLAY is important to a child’s development, and toys inspire play.
-Benefits of toys include:
+Most importantly, PLAY is important to a child’s development, and toys inspire play.
+The many benefits of toys include:

 - Encourage independent and cooperative play

 - Improve problem-solving skills